rocket-pool/RPIPs/RPIPs/RPIP-42.md

 - We give precedence to small nodes staking some number of initial validators in the Node Operator queue
 - There is a small but tangible financial benefit for large stakers that stake as few large nodes instead of many small nodes -- this (alongside our vote power, which scales with the square root of vote-eligible RPL) helps preserve the strong governance voice of small NOs

+This proposal also changes the deposit mechanics: In case of a queue, the initial stake transaction happens only once ETH is assigned.
+This makes it possible to exit from the queue and receive ETH credit up until the validator is dequeued.

 This work is based on prior work; a copy can be found [here](../assets/rpip-42/bond_curves.md).